T-Pau/Joyride/README.md

 This is a touch tablet that gives the position in X and Y as values from ca. 6 to 251.
 It also contains two buttons.

+## Lightpen

+Light pens and light guns only work in controller port 1.

+They point directly at a position on screen.
+This is indicated by a big cross hair on screen, even if it's outside the display area of the port, and also on a smaller representation of the screen.

+They can have up to two buttons.

 ## Raw Data

 This displays the 5 digital input lines and the two analog potentiometers as values from 0 to 255.

+For port 1, it also displays the light pen coordinates.

 ## Userport Joystick Adapter